top of page

 Destinations exude an entirely different feel when some thrills and chills you'll soon not forget are part of the visit.
 Regardless of the time of year, take a walk on the paranormal side.
 For every lost spirit wandering out there, there's a good story to go with them, especially in the South, like:

-The 60-minute walk takes you to haunted places in Hot Springs and introduces you to the city's darker side.
+The 60-minute walk takes you to haunted places in Hot Springs and introduces you to the city's morbid tales.

-Options include the 90-minute Austin Haunting Walking Tour (Thurs., Fri., Sat., Sun., departing 8 p.m., from Driskell Hotel) and the Paranormal Investigations at Pioneer Farms (third Sat. of each month, gates open at 6:30 p.m., investigations begin at 7 p.m. and concludes at 9:30 p.m.)
+Options include the 90-minute Austin Haunting Walking Tour (nightly, departing 8 p.m., from Moonshine) and the Paranormal Investigations at Pioneer Farms (first Saturday of each month, gates open at 6:30 p.m., investigations begin at 7 p.m., and ends at 9:30 p.m.)

-Conducted by Red Stick Adventure, the combo less than 3-hour mini-bus/walk tour brings to the capital city's murder stories, local ghost legends and folklore.
+Conducted by Red Stick Adventure, the combo tour, lasting under 3 hours, combines a mini-bus ride and a walk to explore the capital city's murder stories, local ghost legends, and folklore.
 There are also opportunities for some paranormal investigations.

 During the 90-minute lantern-led walk through historic downtown Marietta, hear stories and see the sites related to the spirits still occupying downtown.